 The light control function permits making use of the two buttons in the box to send orders to a light dimmer, either through a binary object or through a 4-bit object.
-Moreover, the box will permanently display the current value of the dimming status object ("[Ci] Light - Percentage Status"), which needs to be linked to the analogous object from the dimmer (as it does not get automatically updated on button presses).
+Moreover, the box will permanently display the current value of the dimming status object ("[Ci] Light - Dimming Indicator"), which needs to be linked to the analogous object from the dimmer (as it does not get automatically updated on button presses).

-Figure 94.
+Figure 82.
 2-Buttons Control - Dimmer

-- Slider [disabled / enabled]: enables the option to control the checkbox with slider instead of buttons. - Maximum Dimming Step on Long Press [100%/50%/25%/12.5%/6.25%/ 3.1%/1.5%]: sets the increase or decrease in the light level that will be requested, via object "[Ci] Light - 4-bits Dimming Control", from the dimmer with each long press on the top or bottom button respectively. - After a short press on the top button the value "1" will be sent through the "[Ci] Light Switch Control" binary object, while a short press on the bottom button will trigger the sending of the value "0". - Show Percentage Indicator [disabled / enabled]: enables or disables the shutter status indicator in the box.
+• Maximum Dimming Step on Long Press [100% / 50% / 25% / 12.5% / 6.25% / 3.1% / 1.5%]: sets the increase or decrease in the light level that will be requested, via object "[Ci] Light - Dimming", from the dimmer with each long press on the top or bottom button respectively.

+After a short press on the top button the value "1" will be sent through the "[Ci] Light - On/Off" binary object, while a short press on the bottom button will trigger the sending of the value "0".

+Show Percentage Indicator [disabled/enabled]: enables or disables the shutter status indicator in the box.

-Note: most light dimmers implement light step dimming progressively (i.e., sending a dimmer a step order of 25% typically does not imply that the light level is suddenly incremented/decremented by 25%, but a progressive increment or decrement of the light level by 25% which is in fact interrupted if a stop order arrives (such order is sent by the touchscreen when the user releases the button).
+Note: most light dimmers implement light step dimming progressively (i.e., sending a dimmer a step order of 25% typically does not imply that the light level is suddenly incremented/decremented by 25%, but a progressive increment or decrement of the light level by 25% which is in fact interrupted if a stop order arrives (such order is sent by Z70 v2 when the user releases the button).
 Due to this behaviour, it is advised to parameterise dimming steps of 100%, so that the user can perform a complete dimming (from totally off to totally on, or vice versa) or a partial dimming by simply holding the button and then releasing it as soon as he gets the desired light level, therefore with no need of performing successive long presses for regulations greater than the parameterised step.

-Additionally, the dimmer control will have the 1-byte object "[Ci] Light - 1-Byte Percentage (Only Schedulers, Macros and Voice Control)" which will be used by schedulers and macros for a precise lighting control.
+Additionally, the dimmer control will have the 1-byte object "[Ci] Precise Dimming (Only Schedulers and Macros)" which will be used by schedulers and macros for a precise lighting control.